adribaeza/python-llmchat-fastapi-streamlit/README.md

    ```bash
    streamlit run frontend/app/main.py
    ```
-5. Open your web browser and go to `http://localhost:8501` to access the Streamlit application.
+5. Open your web browser and go to `http://localhost:8501` to access the Streamlit application Chat of the frontend.

-6. Go to `http://localhost:8000/docs` to access the FastAPI Swagger documentation.
+6. Go to `http://localhost:8000/docs` to access the FastAPI Swagger documentation of the backend.

 ### Usage